 The bird house should just slip over the post but if the post gets ‘burred over’ at the top from hammering or the fit is a bit too tight you may need to shave a bit off around the top.
 Don’t try to hammer the bird house onto the post though – it’ll just end in tears.
 Also not a good idea to try and widen the aperture on the post mounting block – that’ll also end in tears.
 It’s always easier to adjust the top of the post; you can use a plane or a chisel or even a sharp axe but keep in mind that they are all sharp – and that can end in more than just tears.
 If in doubt or if you get stuck, please just contact us.

-Alternatively some strong cord or fine rope can be looped through the ring bolt and around a branch or similar.
+Alternatively some strong cord or fine rope can be looped through the hanging bracket and around a branch or similar.

-Some of the hanging bird houses and all of the dovecotes have a cleat at the rear to allow mounting on a wall or other flat surface.
-This is a lot like hanging a picture; use a hook or flat headed screw and just hang the house using the cleat.
-The cleat is quite strong but keep in mind that the bird houses, in particular, are not designed to carry a lot of weight.
-Any substantial weight at the front of the house will cause a fair degree of leverage on the cleat and there is a very real chance it will break – not so good.
+Some of the bird houses and all of the dovecotes have a cleat or slot at the rear to allow mounting on a wall, tree or other flattish surface.
+This is a lot like hanging a picture; use a hook or flat headed screw (Tek screws are great) and just hang the house using the cleat or slot.